Healthy Watersheds Resilient Baylands

 Through the Healthy Watersheds Resilient Baylands project, SFEI and sixteen partner organizations is developing multi-benefit tools to enhance climate change resilience in San Francisco Bay.
 Healthy Watersheds Resilient Baylands has three major components: Making Nature’s City: a Science-based Framework for Building Urban Biodiversity, Tidal Wetlands Restoration and Implementation Projects.
 Through both components, we have developed strategies that inform the design of innovative implementation projects.
 Products include Making Nature’s City, Trees and Hydrology in Urban Landscapes, Sediment for Survival, and the Calabazas-San Tomas Aquino-Pond A8 Restoration Vision.
-By building cutting-edge science into land management approaches, we will demonstrate how green infrastructure and tidal wetlands redesign can improve water quality and ecological resilience in cities, creeks and downstream baylands.
+By building cutting-edge science into land management approaches, we demonstrate how urban greening and tidal wetlands redesign can improve water quality and ecological resilience in cities, creeks and the baylands.
 Once installed, urban greening projects will reduce stormwater runoff and capture pollution in the cities of Sunnyvale, Mountain View, and East Palo Alto and allow the cities to better support biodiversity.
 In addition, construction of a horizontal levee through partnership with the South Bay Salt Pond Restoration Project and realignment of Calabazas and San Tomas Aquino creeks through partnership with the Santa Clara Valley Water District will create transition zone habitat and reconnect watersheds to the baylands, reducing flood risk and delivering necessary sediment to marshes.